 - Lifelong learning, Scholarship, Communication, Critical thinking, Ethics, Self-motivation,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Acquired deep knowledge and understanding of the physiology of selected body systems in normal and dysfunction situations
+- Acquire deep knowledge and understanding of the physiology of selected body systems in normal and dysfunction situations

-- Developed skills in a variety of physiological experimental techniques
+- Develop skills in a variety of physiological experimental techniques

-- Developed critical thinking and how to analyse and interpret complex data sets
+- Develop critical thinking and how to analyse and interpret complex data sets

 - Develop oral and written scientific communication skills